alvarop/protox/README.md

 Using a python script to process Logic captured SPI data (from CSV) to more manageable chunks

-See notes.md for project notes and intermediate results.
+See [notes.md](notes.md) for project notes and intermediate results.

-See checksum.py for packet checksum computation and explanation.
+See [startup.md](startup.md) for initial configuration and channel selection

-See sync.md for notes on device sync protocol
+See [sync.md](sync.md) for notes on device sync protocol

+See [checksum.py](checksum.py) for packet checksum computation and explanation.

 ~~Since the CS signal wasn't captured properly, relying on time between bytes to determine if byte is part of current or new 'packet'~~